eyesaq/pyssh/README.md

 This launches the GUI, where you can:

 - Enter host, username, and password
 - Connect via SSH
 - Execute commands
 - View output in real time

-📁 Project Structure
-Code

-pyssh/
-│
-├── app/               # Core application logic
-├── data/              # Configs or future host inventories ├── main.py            # Application entry point
-├── requirements.txt   # Python dependencies
-├── setup.py           # Packaging configuration
-└── CHANGELOG.md       # Version history

 🛠️ Requirements: